St John’s Antigua, April 14, 2021. The Statistics Division, under the Ministry of Finance and Corporate Governance releases the CPI for Mar 2021

 —- END —-

 What is the consumer price index (CPI) measuring and how is it done?

 The All Items Consumer Price Index (CPI) is the main measure of what is commonly called inflation, or headline inflation.
 It measures the change in prices, on average, from month to month, and from year to year of the goods and services bought by most households.

 Prices are collected monthly and quarterly from supermarkets and other suppliers of goods and services.
 The pattern of household expenditure on these goods and services is derived from a regular household budget (or expenditure) survey (HBS).
 The prices and spending patterns (known as weights) are then combined to calculate the price indices for groups of goods and services and for the All Items index.
 These indices are based on expenditure patterns in 2006.

-The All Items (or overall) index, with all of its eleven (11) component indices, is published each month.
+The All Items (or overall) index, with all of its twelve (12) component indices, is published each month.
 For a detailed account of the methodology used in calculating the CPI, please call the Statistics Division.

 Copies of the CPI for Mar 2021 and previous years, can be accessed in the ‘Consumer Price Index’ subject are of this website.